Acclaimed Documentary Filmmaker

 Katja Esson is an independent filmmaker based in New York City who mixes documentary and narrative genres.
 Esson began her career in Miami as a production assistant for the notorious rap group 2 Live Crew.
 Since her days of wrangling booty-shaking babes, Esson has directed a variety of award-winning documentaries, short films, and commercials.
 Born and raised in Germany, Esson brings a quirky European sensibility to the distinctively American subjects she chooses.

+Esson is currently in production with Cantineros De Cuba, a film that reflects on the story of Cuba, a country undergoing its greatest transformation since 1959.
 Her documentary short Ferry Tales, which turns the unlikely setting of the Staten Island Ferry Powder Room into a celebration of sisterhood, received an Academy Award-nomination in 2004 for Best Documentary Short and aired on HBO.
-Ferry Tales exposes a secret world that exists in the powder room of the Staten Island Ferry-a place that brings together suburban moms and urban dwellers, white-collar and blue-collar, sisters and socialites.
-For 30 minutes every day, they gather around mirrors to put on their makeup, talking not as wives mothers, or professionals, but just as themselves.
-Sassy and honest they dish on everything from sex scandals to stilettos, family problems to September 11, leaving stereotypes at the door and surprising viewers with their straight-shooting wisdom.
+Ferry Tales exposes a secret world that exists in the powder room of the Staten Island Ferry—a place that brings together suburban moms and urban dwellers, white-collar and blue-collar, sisters and socialites.
+For 30 minutes every day, they gather around mirrors to put on their makeup, talking not as wives, mothers, or professionals, but just as themselves.
+Sassy and honest, they dish on everything from sex scandals to stilettos, family problems to September 11, leaving stereotypes at the door and surprising viewers with their straight-shooting wisdom.
 In an interview with the International Documentary Association, Esson explained: “Having maintained the eye of an outsider, I have a different perspective on many things.
 When Ferry Tales was all over the media, some reporters asked, ‘Why did it take a German director to discover something that was under our noses?’
 The answer is that distance and strangeness bring their own kind of focus.”

 In 2011, Esson released the 40-minute version of Poetry of Resilience, which had its world premiere at the Oscar-qualifying festival DocuWeeks in LA.
 Poetry of Resilience is a documentary about six international poets who individually survived Hiroshima, the Holocaust, China’s Cultural Revolution, the Kurdish Genocide in Iraq, the Rwandan Genocide, and the Iranian Revolution.
 These six artists, including Li-Young Lee, present us with a close-up perspective of the “wide shot” of political violence.
 Each story is powerful, though the film’s strength comes from its collective voice: different political conflicts, cultures, genders, ages, races—one shared human narrative.
 Poet Carolyn Forche is featured in the 55-minute version, and gives voice to the role of poet as witness.
 For Poetry of Resilience, Esson received the Simons Fellowship for the Humanities at Kansas University in 2007.
 The film was also nominated for the Cinema for Peace Award at the Berlin Film Festival in 2012.